The Trial

 5. Does the government justice system in The Trial resemble in any way the justice system in present-day America or any other country?
 Explain your answer.

-6. Do you believe that it is also possible that the justice system in The Trial symbolizes Kafka's domineering father?
+6. Do you believe that it is possible that the justice system in The Trial symbolizes Kafka's domineering father?
 If so, write an essay or generate a discussion in which you cite passages from The Trial, as well as incidents from Kafka's life, that support this interpretation.

 7. Are Joseph K.'s encounters with women in The Trial based on author Kafka's encounters with women?
 Explain your answer.